pierrecouprie/eanalysis/README.md

 ## Downloads

-download Download installer of EAnalysis for Macintosh OS10.6 or later
+Download installer of EAnalysis for Macintosh OS10.6 or later

-If you have problem with installer, you can use the manual installer: download Download manual installer for EAnalysis for Macintosh OS10.6 or later
+If you have problem with installer, you can use the manual installer:

+Download manual installer for EAnalysis for Macintosh OS10.6 or later

 * Unzip the file
 * put EAnalysis.app inside Applications folder